kellyjonbrazil/jc/README.md

 Schemas for each parser can be found in the `docs/parsers` folder.

-> ***Note:** Due to the introduction of schemas in version `1.5.1` the output will be different than in versions `1.1.1` and below.
+> ***Note:** Due to the introduction of schemas in version `1.5.1` the output for some parsers will be different than in versions `1.1.1` and below.
 Now that schemas are defined, the output will be stable for future versions.
 You can still get similar output to prior versions with the `-r` or `raw=true` options.
 Though the goal is to keep all output stable, raw output is not guaranteed to stay the same in future releases.*

 ## Installation
 ```